- Is there a widget that I can use to enable searches from our library intranet pages or Virtual Learning Environment

 BBIH was launched on 1 January 2010 and replaced the RHS Bibliography and London's Past Online, which are no longer available.

 Subscriptions to BBIH are available to institutions and individuals.
 See above for more information.

 Subscribers and members of subscribing institutions can go straight to the new Bibliography by visiting http://www.brepolis.net/ and clicking on Enter databases .

 The RHS Bibliography enjoyed UK Arts and Humanities Research Council funding for several years but this was always directed primarily at developing functionality rather than adding new records to make sure that the Bibliography was up to date.
 And the particular AHRC scheme on which we were drawing has now ended.
-After much thought and consultation, the Institute of Historical Research and the Royal Historical Society decided that the only way to develop and enhance the Bibliography in the long term (and therefore to ensure its continuing usefulness) was through a partnership with an experienced commercial publisher - Brepols Publishers.
+After much thought and consultation, the Institute of Historical Research and the Royal Historical Society decided that the only way to update and enhance the Bibliography in the long term (and therefore to ensure its continuing usefulness) was through a partnership with an experienced commercial publisher - Brepols Publishers.
 As part of this arrangement, the IHR and RHS increased their financial commitment to the Bibliography, but this nonetheless entailed the Bibliography becoming a subscription service.

 BBIH retains the key facilities previously available on the RHS Bibliography search forms, including the subject classification scheme and searching by period covered.
 You can choose between a simple or an advanced search, both offering significantly faster returns of results.
 It also offers a number of new features, such as an auto-complete function, an auto record count per search field, a multilingual interface and extended export possibilities.
 In 2012 an ealert feature was introduced, enabling users to save searches on topics of interest and receive emails when new records that match these searches are added.